Skip to main content

 Scott Hanson

-As Director, Policy & Global Engagement, Scott Hanson is responsible for coordinating IFAC’s engagement strategy with global organizations and non-accountancy stakeholders.
-Mr. Hanson also leads IFAC’s policy and advocacy related to anti-corruption, anti-money laundering and economic crime, and oversees IFAC’s engagement in donor-funded capacity building initiatives.
+As IFAC's former Director, Policy & Global Engagement, Scott Hanson was responsible for coordinating IFAC’s engagement strategy with global organizations and non-accountancy stakeholders.
+Mr. Hanson also led IFAC’s policy and advocacy related to anti-corruption, anti-money laundering and economic crime, and oversaw IFAC’s engagement in donor-funded capacity building initiatives.

 Mr. Hanson began his career in markets supervision roles at NYSE Regulation and FINRA (the Financial Industry Regulatory Authority) in New York, before transitioning into international regulatory policy at FINRA in Washington, DC.